-The Housing Authority may deny or terminate assistance to any household containing a member that has a history of criminal activity involving crimes of physical violence to persons or property and other criminal acts which would adversely affect the health, safety, or welfare of other tenants. {24 Code of Federal Regulations (CFR) 982.553 (c); 24 CFR 960.202 (a) (2) iii & 24 CFR 203c}.
+The Housing Authority will deny or terminate assistance to any household containing a member that has one or more occurrences of criminal activity involving crimes of physical violence to persons or property and other criminal acts which would adversely affect the health, safety, or welfare of others.

 - 1. Denying or terminating rental assistance to all households containing a member that has engaged in prohibited criminal activity, unless that member can demonstrate the following: - a.
-Evidence of crime-free living within the last seven years and no occurrence of criminal behavior (other than minor traffic offenses), and - b.
-Applicant/tenant must not have been incarcerated (in custody or doing any jail time) during the last seven for any action related to any prohibited criminal activity; and - Applicant/tenant would not threaten the health, safety, or right to peaceful enjoyment of other residents and persons residing in the immediate vicinity of the premises (i.e. gang related activity); and - d.
+Evidence of crime-free living within the last seven (7) years and no occurrence of criminal behavior (other than minor traffic offenses), and - b.
+Applicant/tenant must not have been incarcerated (in custody or doing any jail time) during the last seven (7) years for any action related to any prohibited criminal activity; and - c.
+Applicant/tenant would not threaten the health, safety, or right to peaceful enjoyment of others); and - d.
 Satisfactory adherence to all court and probation/parole mandated conditions for any action related to any prohibited criminal activity; - e.
-For drug-related criminal activity (Evidence of drug-related activity (use/possession of drugs and/or drug-related paraphernalia): The HA may consider enrollment in a court ordered drug rehabilitation/diversion program if there is an active drug-related charge against the applicant/participant.
-At PHA discretion, first offenders may be only granted an exception to the Zero Tolerance Policy only once (1) per Lifetime due to participation in court ordered drug rehabilitation/diversion program.
+For violent-related, drug-related and alcohol-related criminal activity, the HA may consider enrollment in a supervised anger management/parenting courses, drug diversion/substance abuse or alcohol rehabilitation program.
+At PHA discretion, first offenders may be only granted an exception to the Policy on Prohibited Criminal Activity once (1) per Lifetime due to participation in supervised anger management/parenting courses, drug diversion/substance abuse or alcohol rehabilitation program.
 Approval is not automatic.
-Repeat or habitual offenders will not be granted an exception to our Zero Tolerance Policy and rental assistance will be denied and/or terminated.
-The participant cannot elect to join a drug rehabilitation/diversion program in lieu of termination of assistance after the HA has discovered illegal drug-related activity.
-For consideration of one lifetime exception to our Zero Tolerance Policy, the following conditions must exist: - i.
-The applicant/participant must be a first time participant in a court ordered drug rehabilitation program for any drug-related offense that they are requesting an exception to our Zero Tolerance Policy, and - ii.
-The applicant/participant must have enrolled in the court ordered drug rehabilitation program prior to the date of the HA's discovery of the drug-related activity, and
+Repeat or habitual offenders will not be granted an exception to our Policy on Prohibited Criminal Activity and rental assistance will be denied and/or terminated.
+The participant cannot elect to join an anger management/parenting courses, drug diversion/substance abuse or alcohol rehabilitation program in lieu of denial/termination of assistance after the HA has discovered prohibited criminal activity.

+For consideration of one lifetime exception to our Policy on Prohibited Criminal Activity, the following conditions must exist:

-- iii.
-Completion of the program must be achieved within the allowed time by the courts, and - iv.
+- i.
+The applicant/participant must be a first time participant in a supervised anger management/parenting courses, drug diversion/substance abuse or alcohol rehabilitation program, and - ii.
+The applicant/participant must have enrolled in and compliant with a supervised anger management/parenting courses, drug diversion/substance abuse or alcohol rehabilitation program prior to the date of the HA's discovery of the prohibited criminal activity, and - iii.
+Completion of the treatment program must be achieved within the allowed time by the court/treatment program, and - iv.
 Evidence of completion must be provided to the HA within 10 calendar days from the date of completion of the program.

-If an exception to our Zero Tolerance Policy is granted by the PHA, the PHA will monitor compliance at the next regularly scheduled re-examination for determination of rental assistance eligibility and if it is found that the participant violation of court ordered rehabilitation/diversion requirements/obligations rental assistance will be denied and/or terminated.
+If an exception to our Policy on Prohibited Criminal Activity is granted by the PHA, the PHA will monitor compliance at the next regularly scheduled re-examination for determination of rental assistance eligibility.